-It is an association between two or more people that may range from fleeting to enduring.
-This association may be based on inference, love, solidarity, regular business interactions, or some other type of social commitment.
+It is an association between two or more people that may from fleeting range to enduring.
+This association be based may on inference, love, solidarity, regular business interactions, or some other type of social commitment.
 Interpersonal relationships are formed in the context of social, cultural and other influences.
-The context can vary from family or kinship relations, friendship, marriage, relations with associates, work, clubs, neighborhoods, and places of worship.
+The context can varv from family or kinship relations, friendship, marriage, relations with associates, work, clubs, neighborhoods, and places of worship.
 They may be regulated by law, custom, or mutual agreement, and are the basis of social groups and society as a whole.